oddlama/gentoo-install/README.md

 The system will use `sys-kernel/gentoo-kernel-bin`, which should be suitable to boot most systems out of the box.
 It is strongly recommend to replace this kernel with a custom built one, when the system is functional.
-If you are looking for a way to detect and manage your kernel configuration, have a look at [autokernel](https://github.com/oddlama/autokernel).

 1. Partition disks (supports gpt, raid, luks)
 1. Download and cryptographically verify the newest stage3 tarball
 1. Extract the stage3 tarball
 1. Sync portage tree
-1. Configure portage (create zz-autounmask files, configure MAKEOPTS, EMERGE_DEFAULT_OPTS)
+1. Configure portage (create zz-autounmask files, configure `make.conf`)
-1. Select the fastest gentoo mirrors
+1. Select the fastest gentoo mirrors if desired
-1. Configure the base system
+1. Configure the base system (timezone, keymap, locales, ...)
 1. Install git and other required tools (e.g. zfs if you have used zfs)
-1. Install `sys-kernel/gentoo-kernel-bin` (until you replace it)
+1. Install `sys-kernel/gentoo-kernel-bin` (until you can compile your own)
 1. Generate an initramfs with dracut
 1. Create efibootmgr entry or install syslinux depending on whether your system uses EFI or BIOS
-1. Generate a basic fstab
+1. Generate fstab
+1. (Optional components from below)
 1. Asks if a root password should be set

 Also, optionally the following will be done: